dinosauria123/Koko/README.md

 Koko has a command line interface.
 A table-based graphical user interface that will be familiar to users of commercial optics design programs is under development.
-One longer-term plan is to integrate Koko into a workbench for FreeCAD (<https://freecadweb.org>).
+A longer-term plan is to integrate Koko into a workbench for FreeCAD (<https://freecadweb.org>).
 This will enable a more object-oriented approach to optics design and will also provide an integrated optical and mechanical design capability.